alanboy/stuff/blog/_posts/2025-03-03-ux-interviews.markdown

 - Record (with permission) so you can focus on listening
 - Start with open-ended, non-leading questions
 - Ask for stories or examples, not just opinions
-- Be quietsilence invites deeper responses
+- Be quiet, silence invites deeper responses
 - Always thank participants and close with a debrief